 Moreover, an efficient suspension system also enhances braking performance.
 When a driver applies the brakes, weight distribution shifts towards the front of the vehicle.

 A well-tuned suspension helps distribute this weight evenly among all four tires, maximizing their grip on the road surface for improved braking efficiency.
-This not only reduces stopping distances but also minimizes skidding or loss of control during emergency situations.
+This not only reduces stopping distances but also minimizes skidding or loss of control during emergencies.

 Besides, by minimizing body roll through properly tuned springs and shocks, the car’s balance can be maintained more effectively, enhancing overall vehicle safety.